UBC-CIC/knowledge-bridge/Docs/USER_GUIDE.md

 #### Prompt Stack Viewer

-The **How the Prompt Is Built** card shows a visual breakdown of how the active message blocks are assembled into the final AI prompt at runtime: System Role → Guardrails → System Instructions → Output Format → Retrieved Context.
+The **How the Prompt Is Built** card, located in System Settings, shows a visual breakdown of how the active message blocks are assembled into the final AI prompt at runtime: System Role → Guardrails → System Instructions → Output Format → Retrieved Context.

 ![image](./media/admin-system-settings-stack.png)